I'm so excited to share this recipe! Introducing vegan fish fillets!

 - Sugar: To balance with the saltiness.

 - Dulse: Add a teaspoon or two of rehydrated dulse flakes if you are looking for extra ocean flavor.
-This is optional though.
+This is optional, though.

 Add all the ingredients to a food processor and process until it almost forms a paste.
-Do not over process or you might lose the flaky texture.
+Do not over-process, or you might lose the flaky texture.
 It should hold together when you squeeze the mixture between your hands but still have a flaked tuna texture.
 Once you have reached the texture below, process a bit more.

-HOW TO COOK VEGAN FISH FILLETS
+HOW TO COOK THESE FILLETS

-One of my favorite ways to cook these fish fillets is to sauté garlic and shallots until golden brown, then deglaze with a couple of tablespoons of soy sauce, a tablespoon of sugar and plenty of black pepper.
-Pour in a few tablespoons of water to dilute the sauce and add your fillets.
+One of my favorite ways to cook these vegan fish fillets is to sauté garlic and shallots until golden brown, then deglaze with a couple of tablespoons of soy sauce, a tablespoon of sugar, and plenty of black pepper.
+Pour a few tablespoons of water to dilute the sauce and add your fillets.
 Cook for a few minutes and serve with rice or veggies.
 The fillets will soak up the sauce and become so juicy!

 Looking for more meat alternatives?
 Check out this Vegan Roast Pork, Vegan Chick'n, or these High-Protein Vegan Burgers!